 Install Semantic-UI and follow interactive instructions

-npm install semantic-ui
+npm install semantic-ui --no-save

-I do not recommend to use a
+I recommend to use a

---save-dev flag here, otherwise everytime you
+--no-save flag here, otherwise everytime you

 npm install you will be prompted into the interactive setup.